 The parkland is free to access to members and non-members.
 You are welcome to make the most of local footpaths that link up with the parkland and enjoy the views and walks anytime.
 You can park in the New Inn car park, where it is free to park, anytime between 8.30am-5pm.
 Remember to wear solid shoes in winter.
 It can get quite muddy out there!

-Ask people about Stowe, and most people would describe an iconic view, their favourite temple or a memory they have.
-Not many know about the 750 acres of parkland that surround the gardens.
-Just like the gardens they shelter, there are extensive areas of of man-made landscaping.
-Making use of trees, hills and lakes to manipulate the views.
+Ask people about Stowe and most people would describe an iconic view, their favourite temple or a memory they have.
+Not many have explored the 1000 acres of parkland that surround the gardens.
+Just like the gardens they surround, there are extensive areas of of man-made landscaping, making use of trees, hills and lakes to manipulate the views.
 Grand avenues, secluded woods and monuments dot the parkland with areas created by 'Capability' Brown.
 Hidden treasures lie within and many are easy to miss on a visit to the gardens.

-Whilst most visitors start their day through Bell Gate and into the centre of the ha-ha bordered gardens, a small path slips off to the right, allowing you to explore the vast parkland.
+Whilst most visitors start their day through Bell Gate and head into the centre of the Ha-ha bordered gardens, take the grass path to the right as your approach the gardens, this gives you access to explore the vast parkland.